primeos/website/content/about.md

 Hello, World!
 I'm Michael Weiss, aka primeos, a software engineer and NixOS developer from Germany.
 I love FLOSS (Free/Libre and Open Source Software) and I'm mainly interested in GNU/Linux (from a sysadmin's perspective) as well as computer networks.
-For fun, I really like, amongst other things, watching movies and TV shows (probably also because I'm interested in computer graphics and of course fascinated by its magic :D).
+I like hiking, cycling, technology / modern infrastructure, cars (both driving and from a technological perspective), and watching movies and TV shows (probably also because I'm interested in computer graphics and of course fascinated by its magic :D - my favorite genres are probably Sci-Fi (especially Cyberpunk) and Animation).

 Contact/accounts:
   - Email: michael@primeos.dev